 To help ensure we make the best use of our budget we have now implemented national guidance (issued by NHS England) and are asking GPs not to routinely prescribe over-the-counter medicines for a range of minor health concerns.
 Instead we are asking local people to buy over-the-counter medicines from their local pharmacy or supermarket.

 Please help the NHS to use the resources sensibly.
-You can find more information here and here.
+You can find more information here.